How Much Does a Personal Trainer Cost? Average Rates and Ways to Save

 Whether your main goal is weight loss or beginning strength training, deciding to work with a personal trainer is a huge first step toward achieving your fitness goals.
 But how much does a personal trainer cost?

-Just as the cost of real estate or the restaurant tab differs from city to city, so too do the price of personal trainers.
-Meaning, if you live in major metro areas like LA, San Francisco, or New York City, expect to pony up an average of about $125/hour for a quality trainer.
-If you live elsewhere in the country, especially in a small town, you may be able to find somebody good for as low as $50/hour.
+Just as the cost of real estate or the restaurant tab differs from city to city, so does the cost of a personal trainer.
+Meaning, if you live in major metro areas like LA, San Francisco, or New York City, expect to pony up an average of about $125 per hour for a quality trainer.
+If you live elsewhere in the country, especially a small town, you may be able to find somebody good with personal training experience for as low as $50 per hour.

-*The benefit of working with an online trainer is that you’ll pay a flat (and far more affordable) monthly fee no matter where you live.
+The benefit of working with an online personal trainer is that you’ll pay a flat (and far more affordable) monthly fee no matter where you live.

 The Gym Route